Surgical Dental Treatments at Park Dental

-Broken teeth, damaged gums, or even lost teeth can feel uncomfortable and demeaning.
-While cosmetic treatments are available to cover these surface flaws, sometimes the best course of action is to repair your smile from the ground up.
-From extractions to replacement teeth, Dr. Hughes and our team can craft a brand new smile for you, no matter how much damage you have sustained over the years.
+Broken teeth, damaged gums, or even lost teeth can feel uncomfortable and impact your self-esteem.
+While cosmetic treatments are available to cover these surface flaws, sometimes the best course of action is to repair your smile from the root up.
+From extractions to replacement teeth, Dr. Hughes, Dr. Mojdami, Dr. Cakmakci and our team can craft a brand new smile for you, no matter how much damage you have sustained over the years.

-Dental implants are a unique tooth replacement option that is quickly growing popular among patients who have lost one or more teeth.
-Durable, long-lasting, and hand-crafted to look natural, these dental implants can easily replace a lost tooth and blend into your smile with ease.
+Dental implants are a unique tooth replacement option that is quickly growing popularity among patients who have lost one or more teeth.
+Durable, long-lasting, and hand-crafted to look natural, these dental implants can easily replace a lost tooth and blend into your natural smile with ease.

 Treatment takes place over a few weeks to a few months, depending on your jawbone condition and number of implants you need.
 Do keep in mind that while this treatment takes time to complete, it has nearly a lifetime of benefits.